OpenBazaar/official_site/_posts/blog/2018-10-04/2018-10-04-4-reasons-why-you-should-shop-with-cryptocurrency.markdown

 #### Do cryptocurrencies have value we can measure?

 Yes, cryptocurrencies that are traded on exchanges have value measured next to national currencies so you can track their value at any given time.
-They also have value on their own, but due to their newness most people make sense of cryptocurrency value in terms of other existing currencies.
+They also have value on their own, but due to their newness most people make sense of cryptocurrency values in terms of other existing currencies.
 For now it’s still easier to understand what exchanging $20 for a t-shirt means rather than “0.0031 BTC.”

 Here are **4 reasons why you should buy things with your cryptocurrency!**
 <br>